davidwickerhf/project-proposal/README.md

 | D | ML-gen | Real | RQ3, H4/H5 | Cross-domain: ML-trained detector on real images |
 | E | Mixed 50/50 | Both | Mitigation | Does mixed training close the domain gap? |

-> **Note:** For the training-free detectors (RS Analysis, chi-square), conditions A–E collapse to a single evaluation — the same formula is applied to all images regardless of carrier origin.
+> **Note:** For the training-free detectors (RS Analysis, chi-square), conditions A–E collapse to a single evaluation: the same formula is applied to all images regardless of carrier origin.
 The "condition" distinction only applies to **SRM** (which requires a training set).
 This is itself a notable result: training-free methods are inherently domain-agnostic.

-### 5.2 Full Experiment Matrix
+#### 5.2 Full Experiment Matrix

 $$2_{\text{detectors}} \times 2_{\text{methods}} \times 3_{\text{payload}} \times 5_{\text{conditions}} = \mathbf{60 \text{ unique configurations}}$$

-**SRM training runs** (3-fold CV, only for conditions A, B, E — C and D need no CV):
+**SRM training runs** (3-fold CV, only for conditions A, B, E; C and D need no CV):

 $$1_{\text{SRM}} \times 2_{\text{methods}} \times 3_{\text{payload}} \times 3_{\text{conditions (A,B,E)}} \times 3_{\text{folds}} = \mathbf{54 \text{ SRM training runs}}$$

-**Training-free detectors** (RS Analysis, chi-square): **0 training runs** — applied analytically to all 1,000 images.
+**Training-free detectors** (RS Analysis, chi-square): **0 training runs**, applied analytically to all 1,000 images.

 **Compute estimates:**